Thomahawkuru/ShadowTac/README.md

 ### Citation

-Our paper on the ShadowTac sensor can be found here: [ADD LINK TO THE PAPER]
+Our paper on the ShadowTac sensor can be found here: [Accepted for ICRA25 - coming soon]

 If you intend to use our work, please cite us:

-[ADD CITATION ONCE AVAILABLE]
+[Accepted for ICRA25 - coming soon]

 ### Contacts